Lullabot/trusty32-lamp/README.md

        * Or, manually add a line to ```/etc/hosts``` or
         ```C:\Windows\System32\drivers\etc\hosts``` with your desired hostname
         and IP address.
-1. Set up FILE SYNCING by uncommenting the appropriate line in the Vagrantfile.
+1. Set up FILE SYNCING by setting SYNC_TYPE and SYNC_DIRECTORY.
-   * No file syncing is set up by default.
+   * By default Virtualbox syncing and a "www" directory are synced.
    * The only assumption is that whatever is mounted into ```/var/www``` has a
    docroot directory.
    * Most users will want to use NFS or rsync.